MohineAlam/AI_Visual_System/README.md

   source lucam-env/Scripts/activate
 - Download the SDK from the official website (for your operating system - linux / windows)
-- pip install the following libraries: pip install opencv-python numpy torch torchvision lucam json argparse
+- pip install the following libraries: pip install opencv-python torch torchvision lucam argparse

 ### Step Two
 - set up your lumenera camera with the USB-B to USB-A cable connecting it to your PC (plug in the barrel jack charger if required - usually the USB cable is enough to power it)